benediktms/maths/Algebra/Factoring.md

 ## Recognizing the Form of an expression

 Sometimes an expression can be drastically simplified if we can correctly recognize the form of an expression, even though it may appear more complex to begin with.
-Let's take a ver basic trinomial:
+Let's take a very basic trinomial:
-$$x^2
+$$x^2-2x-3$$
+We can solve this through some very simple trial and error.
+However, if we take a slightly more complex expression:
+$$(5a+1)^2-2(5a+1)-3$$
+While this expression may look more complicated to begin with if we substitute $(5a+1)$ with $A$:
+$$A^2-2A-3$$
+We can see that this is essentially the same as the first expression we had.

+## Special Factoring Formulas

+Some special agebraic formulas can be factored using the following formulas (notice that the )